LewisYoul/bank_tech_test/README.md

 One dilemma I regularly face is the length of method and variable names.
 In this piece of work I have chosen to keep my naming as descriptive as possible in order to make the code legible.
 I appreciate that this does, on occasion sacrifice brevity.

+Another change I would like to make in the future is to modify the transaction class to only have one method that will credit or debit depending on the information provided to it.

 ## <a name="setup">Setup and Demo</a>

 ### Setup